spencerolson/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?

 	**The 'lowest hanging fruit' is to optimize images.
-By doing this, we can eliminate 207.7KiB of data (14% reduction)**
+By doing this, we can eliminate 207.7KiB of data (14% reduction).**